Lynn Hershman Leeson: Early works

-The 1968 piece Breathing Machine II also is composed of a wax face with a wig and butterflies contained in a wood and plexiglass display, expressing the a dichotomy of life and entrapment within the female body.
+Her 1968 piece Breathing Machine II is composed of a wax face with a wig and butterflies contained in a wood and plexiglass display, expressing the a dichotomy of life and entrapment within the female body.
 Shaped by her experiences, Leeson's early works were political in nature and characterized as being closer inspections of femininity and gender roles.

 Alter egos

-From 1974 until 1978, Leeson 'developed' a fictional persona and alter ego of "Roberta Breitmore."
-It consisted not only of a physical self-transformation through make-up, clothing, and wigs, but a fully-fledged personality existing over an extended period of time and whose existence could be proven in the world through physical evidence: from a driver's license and credit card to letters from her psychiatrist.
+From 1974 until 1978, Hershman Leeson 'developed' a fictional persona and alter ego named "Roberta Breitmore."
+It consisted not only of a physical self-transformation through make-up, clothing, and wigs, but a fully-fledged personality existing over an extended period of time and whose existence could be proven in the world through physical evidence, such as a driver's license, credit card, and letters from her psychiatrist.

-This was later taken to further lengths when Leeson introduced another three 'Robertas', by hiring other performers to enact her character.
-These 'clones' of Roberta adopted the same look and attire, engaged in some of Roberta's correspondence and also went on some of Roberta (Leeson's) dates.
+This was later taken to further lengths when Hershman Leeson introduced another three 'Robertas', by hiring other performers to enact her character.
+These 'clones' of Roberta adopted the same look and attire, engaged in some of Roberta's correspondence and also went on some of Roberta (Hershman Leeson's) dates.
 Towards the end, the 'original' Roberta withdrew from her character leaving the three 'clones' to continue her work, until they were retired in a performance at the Palazzo dei Diamanti in Ferrara, Italy in 1978, during an exorcism at the grave of Lucrezia Borgia.
 What remains are the physical artefacts of any life: documentation and personal effects such as legal and medical documents and a diary.

-Between 1995–2000 Roberta transformed into the CybeRoberta, an interactive artificial intelligent sculpture on the web.
+Between 1995 and 2000, Roberta transformed into the CybeRoberta, an interactive artificial intelligent sculpture on the web.
 In 2006 Roberta Breitmore developed into a character in Second Life.
 After Stanford University acquired her archive, Leeson worked with Henry Lowood (Stanford Humanities Lab) to convert parts of the archive into something for a broader public.
 They worked to recreate and re-enact both Roberta Breitmore and The Dante Hotel in a virtual space.

+Lorna (1983)

+Described as the first interactive laser artdisk art project, Hershman Leeson's 1983 work Lorna tells the story of an agoraphobic woman who never left her one-room apartment.
+As Lorna watched the news and advertisements, watched the news and ads, she became fearful, afraid to leave her tiny room.
+Viewers were invited to liberate Lorna from her fears, using remote control units, and have the option of directing her life into several possible plots and endings.